adarwoo/modbus_relay/README.md

 ## Troubleshooting
 ### Cannot Communicate with Device
-- Ensure the device is in **configuration mode** or responding to the correct **Device ID**.
-- Check baud rate, parity, and stop bit settings.
+- If the modbus LEDs are flickering, make sure the Relay Guarian and relay share the same settings.
+- Active the recovery mode on the device and in Guardian Relay
+- If no communication is established, check the serial adapter communication port
+- Check the wriring.
+Modbus pins cannot be swapped.

 ### Lost Device ID
 1. Send a valid broadcast frame to enter configuration mode.